Port of Hull: Junction Dock

-One stipulation of the Kingston-upon-Hull Docks Act 1802 (42 Geo.
-3. c. xci) for the construction of Humber Dock was that the Dock Company would build a third dock between the Old and Humber docks when the average tonnage of goods unloaded at the docks reached a certain level.
+One stipulation of the Kingston-upon-Hull Dock Act 1802 (42 Geo.
+3. c. xci) for the construction of Humber Dock was that the Hull Dock Company would build a third dock between the Old and Humber docks when the average tonnage of goods unloaded at the docks reached a certain level.
 This condition was satisfied in 1825.
-The required act of Parliament had already been passed – the Docks, Kingston upon Hull Act 1824 (5 Geo.
+The required act of Parliament had already been passed – the Kingston-upon-Hull Dock Act 1824 (5 Geo.
 4. c.
 52) – and construction of the third dock began in 1826.

 This dock, Junction Dock, was constructed between, and connected to the Old and Humber Docks.
 This made the old town of Hull an island bounded by the three docks, a river and an estuary, and built roughly along the lines of the old fortifications between Beverley and Myton gates, as set out in the 1802 act.

 It was designed by James Walker with Thomas Thorton and later John Timperley as resident engineer.
 The construction cost £186,000.
 (Note: £165,000 in Baldwin 1973) The dock walls were similar in design to those of Humber Dock, as were the locks, with inverted, arched bottoms.
 While the cofferdam used in the construction of the northern lock was being dismantled a leak caused the undermining and collapse of around 60 ft of the Old dock wall; the removal of debris was done using a diving bell, and the wall repaired with piling.

 The dock opened in 1829 and was 645 ft long and 407 ft wide, with a lock at each end 36 ft wide with a bridge over each.
 The bridges were of the balanced lifting type; both bridges and locks were from Hunter and English (Bow, London), with iron from Alfreton, Derbyshire.
 In 1855, it was renamed Prince's Dock in honour of a visit by Queen Victoria and Albert, Prince Consort.

 The dock closed in 1968.
 Part of the dock still exists but without a lock connection to Humber Dock.
 The Princes Quay shopping centre, opened in 1991, was built over part of the dock on stilts.
 The dock now features a fountain.